L3S DRM Developer Guide

 How It Works

-Your C++/WASM code must pass a few parameters to the L3S DRM module.
+Your C++/WASM code must pass a few parameters to the L3S DRM module using the Builder pattern.

 Only when this function is called should you allow usage of your aircraft.